NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/05 - Shamirs Secret for Unsealing Process/5 05 - Shamirs Secret for Unsealing Process.md

 - Any data stored is within the encrypted state.
 - When vault is initialized, it generates an encryption key to protect all data stored within.
     - This key is then protected by a master key
-- Vault then uses Shamir’s secret sharing algorithm to split the master key into 5 separate shares, where any 3 of which can be used to reconstruct the master key.
+- Vault then uses Shamir's secret sharing algorithm to split the master key into 5 separate shares, where any 3 of which can be used to reconstruct the master key.
     - This is why 3 keys must be used to unseal the vault.

 ## Notes: